 - Subject teacher Referral: Subject teachers should work with specialist support to identify where a student may be struggling with the demands of a course due to their SEND.
 Students who fall behind at school may have SEND, but should not be automatically identified as such just because they have lower attainment levels than their peers.
-Teachers must report concerns to the SEND team via the WA Special Needs Concerns Record (see appendix 2). - Vulnerable Learner Network: Referrals from the pastoral team regarding concerns particularly linked to SEMH should be referred through the VLN meeting outlining clearly the Wave 1 provision and impact that this has had. - SEND team network: The Special Needs department will pass on concerns about individuals to the SENDCo through discussions or during designated department time. - Inclusion Team referral: Special Needs concerns from PYLs and other staff may be registered through the Inclusion Team weekly meeting.
-The most appropriate provision would be discussed and a plan of action of how best to support would be agreed upon.
-This may include a specialist pathway for the student. - Parental concerns: Parents' concerns about their children's special needs may be passed on by them, either through reviews and meetings or by contacting the Assistant SENDCo directly.
-Weekly meetings will be held via invitation and will held in school each Wednesday for half an hour per appointment (WISH Wednesday Inclusion and Support Hub).
+Teachers must report concerns to the SEND team via the WA Special Needs Concerns form (see appendix 1). - Vulnerable Learner Meeting: Referrals from the pastoral team, SEN, safeguarding, attendance and behaviour team regarding concerns particularly linked to SEMH should be referred through the VL meeting outlining clearly the Wave 1 provision and impact that this has had. - SEND team network: The Special Needs department will pass on concerns about individuals to the SENDCo through discussions or during designated time for the SEN concerns meeting. - Inclusion Team referral: PYLs and other staff must report concerns to the SEND team via the WA SEN Concerns Form (see appendix 1).
+The most appropriate provision would be discussed and a plan of action of how best to support would be agreed upon at the weekly concerns meetings.
+This may include a specialist pathway for the student. - Parental concerns: Parents' concerns about their children's special needs may be passed on by them, either through reviews and meetings by contacting the Assistant SENDCo directly or by email to the designated SEN email.
+Weekly meetings will be held via invitation and will held in school each Wednesday for half an hour per appointment (Inclusion Support Meeting).
 This will enable face to face discussions and will allow key staff to be involved.
-Parents can complete a SEND Parent Concern form (found on the website) and send it to enquiries@wathacademy.com by email directly (see appendix 1).
-Please follow the flow diagram for assistance.
+Parents can complete a SEND Parent Concern form (found on the website) and send it to sen@wathacademy.com by email directly (see appendix 2).